 An Undergraduate Certificate in Global Engineering is now available to degree-seeking engineering students.
 The intent of this certificate is to expand students' understanding of how to operate in an international context from an engineering perspective.
 Read all about the new program on the undergraduate certificate website.

-- New!
-Beginning with applications for Fall 2014, students interested in completing an MS degree can now apply directly to the courses-only Engineering for Developing Communities Professional Master's Program.
-Application directions are provided on the Professional Master's Program website, https://mcedc.colorado.edu/education/professional-masters-program-edc.
+- Since Fall 2014, students interested in completing an MS degree have been able to apply directly to the courses-only Engineering for Developing Communities Track.
+Application directions are provided on the Courses Only EDC Track website, http://mcedc.colorado.edu/education/courses-only-edc-track-civil-engineering.

-- Prospective graduate students interested in completing a traditional research-based MS or PhD program within Civil, Environmental, and Architectural Engineering along with a Graduate Certificate in Engineering for Developing Communities should select their disciplinary group in step 5 of the admissions application (as described on the professional master's program website) and must clearly note their interest in completing the EDC graduate certificate coursework within their statement of purpose (as described in the Admission Requirements section of the application process).
+- Prospective graduate students interested in completing a traditional research-based MS or PhD program within Civil, Environmental, and Architectural Engineering along with a Graduate Certificate in Engineering for Developing Communities should select their disciplinary group in step 5 of the admissions application (as described on the courses-only EDC trackwebsite) and must clearly note their interest in completing the EDC graduate certificate coursework within their statement of purpose (as described in the Admission Requirements section of the application process).
 Research opportunities in EDC topics may be limited and, therefore, disciplinary groups may have additional requirements for EDC track admission or degree completion.

 - Current graduate students in any department within the College of Engineering and Applied Science can earn a Graduate Certificate in Engineering for Developing Communities.
 To apply, students need to complete an EDC Graduate Certificate Application/Enrollment Form, obtain the signature of their faculty advisor, and submit the form to Robyn Sandekian in ECOT 532.
 Note that the faculty advisor in the student's home department will determine which, if any, of the certificate courses will count towards the student's degree requirements.